Edgeberry/Edgeberry-Device-Hub/alignment.md

 - UI built with Vite to `ui/build/` (`ui/vite.config.ts`).
 - `core-service` serves static assets from `ui/build` and exposes `/api/*` endpoints on the same origin.
+- Caching controls: ETag disabled and strict no-cache headers applied for `/api/*` to avoid stale auth state (304) issues in the SPA.
 - Dev: `npm run dev` at repo root runs core-service and serves the UI build; set `DEV_MOSQUITTO=1` to include the broker.
  - `core-service` also exposes logs SSE at `/api/logs/stream` for live tailing.